jokechat/p4-playground/tuna/app/firewall/README.md

-# Firewall - Stateful Packet Filtering
+# Firewall - Stateless Packet Filtering

 ## Overview

-This example implements a basic stateful firewall using P4, demonstrating packet filtering based on source MAC addresses.
+This example implements a basic stateless firewall using P4, demonstrating packet filtering based on source MAC addresses.
 The firewall maintains a blacklist table and drops packets from blocked sources, while allowing all other traffic to pass through.

 This example introduces security concepts in P4 programming and shows how to implement access control in the data plane.